Minimal ideal: Generalization

 A non-zero submodule N of a right module M is called a minimal submodule if it contains no other non-zero submodules of M. Equivalently, N is a non-zero submodule of M which is a simple module.
 This can also be extended to bimodules by calling a non-zero sub-bimodule N a minimal sub-bimodule of M if N contains no other non-zero sub-bimodules.

-If the module M is taken to be the right R-module RR, then the minimal submodules are exactly the minimal right ideals of R. Likewise, the minimal left ideals of R are precisely the minimal submodules of the left module R&hairsp;R. In the case of two-sided ideals, we see that the minimal ideals of R are exactly the minimal sub-bimodules of the bimodule R&hairsp;RR.
+If the module M is taken to be the right R-module RR, then the minimal submodules are exactly the minimal right ideals of R. Likewise, the minimal left ideals of R are precisely the minimal submodules of the left module RR.
+In the case of two-sided ideals, we see that the minimal ideals of R are exactly the minimal sub-bimodules of the bimodule RRR.

 Just as with rings, there is no guarantee that minimal submodules exist in a module.
 Minimal submodules can be used to define the socle of a module.